kacesensitive/chat-with-chat/README.md

 ## Features

-- Support for up to 3 players with individual voice settings
+- Support for really any number of players with individual voice settings (default to 3)
 - ElevenLabs Text-to-Speech integration with multiple voices
 - Twitch chat integration
 - Random player selection from a pool of volunteers